Hao-Lan/Hao-Lan/README.md

 A ordinary developer in ChongQing:

 - 🔭 I’m currently working on `Python` and `Kubernetes`.
-- 🌱  I’m interested everything I can meet ~
+- 🌱  I’m interested in everything I can meet ~
 - 📫 How to reach me:
   - Email: bigpangl@163.com